dariushazimi/dariushazimi.github.io/_posts/2019-03-20-Supervised-vs-Unsupervised-Machine-Learning.md

 Contrary to supervised learning, in unsupervised learning the model has to be setup right to learn structure in the data.
 In this case there are no labels that can be used to correct the model instead the model has to be setup just right to learn the patterns or structure.

+Unsupervised learning does not have `y` variables and they don't work off of `labeled corpus` and hence there are no explicit training phase.

+Unsupervised ML algorithms are also used for `Dimentionality reduction` of the input dataset.

+Here we try to find the significant variables that drive the input data.
+For example in `Principal Component Analysis` is a pre-training step for other supervised learning techniques such as classfications or regression.

 ## Machine Learning Process

 1. Collect data